CANADIAN RED CROSS TRAINING PARTNER

 Course Overview

-In Alberta, Canadian Red Cross Advanced First Aid with CPR/AED Level C is listed as Advanced First Aid on the Alberta OHS approved first aid training agency list.
+In Alberta, Advanced First Aid is recognized on the Alberta OHS approved first aid training agency list.

 Who This Course Is For